vivekvermacse/vivekvermacse.github.io/_posts/2023-04-12-beyond-attention.md

 It’s a routing system, a way for the model to decide *which words should interact with each other*.
 But the actual “thinking” happens elsewhere.
 Without the supporting systems, Attention would just shuffle meaningless vectors around.

-So who are the real heroes quietly doing the heavy lifting?
+So, who are the quiet heroes making sense of the words you type?

-1. **Tokenization** — turning raw text into numbers
+1. **Tokenization** — slicing raw text into manageable numbers
-2. **Embeddings - converting those numbers into a form the model can manipulate
+2. **Embeddings** — turning those numbers into vectors the model can actually “think” about
-3. **Positional encoding** — giving these numbers a sense of order
+3. **Positional encoding** — giving each token a sense of its place in the sentence
-4. **The MLP (feed-forward network)** — where the model actually processes and interprets information
+4. **The MLP (feed-forward network)** — the stage where the model truly processes and interprets the information

-Before we dive into these, let’s address an important distinction:

-In older NLP systems, like 2013-era Word2Vec, embeddings were **pretrained** and then “plugged in.”
-You got a fixed vector for each word, and that was it.
-Transformers do it differently.
-In a modern LLM:

-- The **embedding matrix** is just another set of weights in the network.
-- It starts as **random noise**.
-- It is learned **jointly** with attention weights and the MLP weights.

-Everything evolves together.
-This means that while embeddings give words an initial representation, their meaning **continues to evolve** inside the network as the model applies attention and passes the data through multiple layers.

-We also need to keep in mind **real-world constraints**: LLMs are trained on massive text datasets, sometimes many terabytes from the internet.
-The model cannot read all that at once.
-So the training data is **chunked into sequences** of a certain length — for example:

-- GPT-3: 2048 tokens
-- GPT-4: up to 8k–32k tokens
-- Claude 3: up to 200k tokens

-These chunks define the **context window**.
-During training, the model learns relationships **within those windows**.
-During inference, a shorter prompt is enough; the model does not pad unused tokens with zeros, it simply processes the given sequence.

-Now that we understand the stage and the rules, let’s see how a sentence enters an LLM and gradually transforms from plain text into something the model can reason with.
+Now, let’s dive in and see how these unsung heroes work together to take a plain sentence and gradually transform it into a rich, context-aware representation that the model can reason with.

 ---